ShanaFoster/azure-network-protocols/README.md

 <br />
 <img src="https://i.imgur.com/34qQUah.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 The above image shows Remote Desktop being navigated with the public IP address I got from the Windows virtual machine.
 Also an image of the wireshark being instlled with Windows 64 bit.
 Wireshark is used to view traffic going in and out from both virtual machine.
-The other image is showing protocol analyzer and spam before a specifi filter is done.
+The other image is showing Wireshark protocol analyzer being open and packet capture is be shown with all the spams before a specific filter is be performed.
 </p>
 <br />
 <p>
 <img src="https://i.imgur.com/aVAPD1V.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>